 Notes on the Geography of Portugal: Lisbon/Belém

-The focus here is on Lisbon at its apogee of power and particularly on Belém--Portuguese for Bethlehem.
+The focus here is on Lisbon at its apogee of power.
+An even more particular focus is on adjacent Belém--Portuguese for Bethlehem.
 This, in the words of João de Barros, was "the door through which all the triumphs of the conquest of the Orient might enter."
 See Paulo Pereira, Jerónimos Abbey of Santa Maria, 2002, p.
 16.

 Now on the shore of the Tagus, the Torre de Belém was built mid-river to deter pirates.
 It hasn't moved; the river has, thanks to reclamation works.